ischool-590pr-2019-fall/final_projects/README.md

 ## Hypothesis
 - The rating will be higher if the application need be paid.
-data: Applestore.csv vs googleplaystore.csv

-googleplay:ReviewsNumber of user reviews for the app (as when scraped)
-Applestore: Rating of all versions vs current version
+*find the rating score and price correlationship*

+- For those apps higher than normal price in the store($0.99), they fall into a specific genre.(eg:education *find the apps higher than 0.99, categorize them*

+- The proportion of free  apps in each categroy is higher than paid apps.
+* categorize first, then visualize the free vs paid propotion*

+- There is biased price in Applestore which leads to lower rating score.
+*find the same app,compare the price and rating score*

-- People are not satisfied with the app will be more likely to publish the reviews
+- ???People are not satisfied with the app will be more likely to publish the reviews review

-- People are more willing to pay for the app under specific categories such as game
+- ???People are more willing to pay for the app under specific categories such as game catrgory-->download times-->percentage??

-- For those apps higher than normal price in the store($0.99), they fall into a specific genre.(eg:education..)
 ## Tips